vinsonchuong/puppet-strings/actions/open-browser/README.md

 # `openBrowser([options])`
-Starts a new instance of Chrome.
+Starts a new instance of Chrome

 ## Example
 ```js